-This course is considered to be an upperlevel course.
+This is an upper-level course.
 It contains a review of grammar, vocabulary and expressions from levels I and II with the addition of more advanced concepts.
 Grammar and vocabulary will be taught through cultural themes.
 Students will continue to develop interpretive, interpersonal, and presentational skills through a variety of activities and assignments.
 Spanish is used almost exclusively in the class by both the teacher and the students.
 Students at this level are expected to be self-motivated and self-directed in their learning.
 Effort outside of class and during class activities and discussions is essential for success.

-Spanish IV
+CCP Spanish IV \